ethereum/remix-plugin/packages/engine/core/doc/tutorial/2-plugin-communication.md

 ### Events

-Ever plugin can emit and listen events with :
+Every plugin can emit and listen to events with :
 - `emit`: Broadcast an event to all plugins listening.
-- `on`: Listen to one event of another plugin.
+- `on`: Listen to an event from another plugin.
 - `once`: Listen once to one event of another plugin.
-- `off`: Stop listening on an event the plugin was listening to.
+- `off`: Stop listening on an event that the plugin was listening to.

 ```typescript
 // Listen and broadcast "count" event